 Masterpieces to Boost Feng Shui in Your House: Kazimir Malevich, Black Circle, 1924, State Russian Museum, St. Petersburg, Russia.

 Kazimir Malevich (1878–1935) is well known for his masterpiece Black Square, made in 1913, now in the State Tretyakov Gallery, Moscow.
-But he also has some interesting artworks exploring simple and basic figures, such as circles, triangles and squares.
-The colors chosen and the orientation of them help to balance the piece.
+But he also has some interesting artworks exploring simple and basic figures, such as circles, triangles, and squares.
+The colors chosen and their orientation help to balance the piece.

 2. Wassily Kandinsky, On White II